EPICLab/synectic/ARCHITECTURE.md

 The [`redux-devtools`](https://github.com/reduxjs/redux-devtools) module provides a Redux tab in Chrome DevTools for hot reloading, action replay, and a customizable UI for Redux state debugging.

-THe [`redux-thunk`](https://github.com/reduxjs/redux-thunk) module provides a Redux middleware to allow writing action creators that return a function instead of an action.
+The [`redux-thunk`](https://github.com/reduxjs/redux-thunk) module provides a Redux middleware to allow writing action creators that return a function instead of an action.
 The [thunk](https://en.wikipedia.org/wiki/Thunk) can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met (i.e. asynchronous or conditional dispatch).
 The inner function receives the store methods `dispatch` and `getState` as parameters.

 **Packages:**
 * *`dependencies`*